ihoohvvh/README/README.md

 pleasEE interact if u Half Life, Cry Of Fear, SCP, Postal, Hatred or other cool games-fan

-if u read it, spell RUN outloud
+if u read it, spell hyma domi outloud